danmayer/rails_flaky_spec_examples/README.md

 	* send a PR which includes a stable spec to the solutions branch
 	* please cross link the PRs

-# Shout Outs
+# Resources

-* some of these examples were taken from [Why RSpec Tests Fail (and How To Fix Them)](https://medium.com/better-programming/why-rspec-tests-fail-and-how-to-fix-them-402f1c7dce16)
+* some specs are modified examples from [Why RSpec Tests Fail (and How To Fix Them)](https://medium.com/better-programming/why-rspec-tests-fail-and-how-to-fix-them-402f1c7dce16)
+* some specs are modified examples from [tests that sometimes fail](https://samsaffron.com/archive/2019/05/15/tests-that-sometimes-fail)